 The Department of Pharmacology and Toxicology has had strong, stable leadership that has directed successful programs of research and graduate education since 1972.
 Dr. William Berndt (1975-82) and Dr. Ing K. Ho (1982-2006) built a strong program emphasizing toxicology, drug abuse and central control of cardiovascular function with intracellular signaling as a unifying theme.
 This theme continued while Dr. Jerry Farley was interim chair from 2006-09.
 Dr. Richard Roman became chair in 2009.
 Dr. Roman, formerly professor of physiology, medicine and pediatrics at the Medical College of Wisconsin, has strengthened considerably the cellular/molecular basis of cardiovascular, renal and cancer therapeutics research within the pharmacology program.
 In addition, he has strengthened ties with the Department of Physiology and Biophysics, which is well known for its strong cardiovascular research program.
 In 2021, Dr. Babbette LaMarca, Professor of Pharmacology and Toxicology, became Chair.
 Dr. LaMarca is continuing the growth, progress, and excellence in the Department.
 She has promoted and led a collaborative, team-oriented environment that focuses on Clinically-relevant, Translational Research themes.
 In the last few years, we have recruited 13 new faculty members to the department, and we have plans to soon add at least two more.
 The strength of our current pharmacology and toxicology program is the breadth of experimental models/methods employed by the researchers.
 That strength and the collaborative research environment translate directly into the quality of student training which is exemplified by the fact that 90% of the program's graduates have obtained positions in academics, government, or industry.
-Based on the history of trainees mentored by Dr. LaMarca and others that trend will likely improve.
-Examples of the scope of training available in the program include:
+Based on the history of trainees mentored by Dr. LaMarca and others that trend will continue to reflect excellence.

 The pharmacology department operates the Institutional Genomics Core Facility with state of the art equipment for microarrays and RNA and DNA sequencing.
-In addition, the pharmacology department operates an institutional Mass Spectrometry Core and Analytical Facility for the University of Mississippi Medical Center that houses a variety of HPLCs, GCs and two state-of-the-art LC/MS/MS instruments.
+In addition, the Department of pharmacologyoperates the institutional Mass Spectrometry Core and Analytical Facility for the University of Mississippi Medical Center that houses a variety of HPLCs and two state-of-the-art LC/MS/MS instruments.
 The pharmacology department is well equipped for confocal fluorescent imaging, ultrasound measurements of cardiac function, studies of mitochondrial energetics, EPR measurements of ROS, measurement of nitric oxide, patch clamp studies, molecular biology and cell culture facilities, real-time PCR and DNA sequencing and high throughput genotyping.
 In short, our students have access to the state-of-the-art instrumentation and methodologies necessary to be competitive after graduation from the program.
 The Department of Pharmacology has recently initiated a Clinical Research Core (CRC) which is instrumental in patient recruitment, sample collection, and performing various assays to facilitate translational research efforts in our department.
 An extension of this CRC is the Mentoring Core in which outside investigators can utilize the Assay core to support their research as well as receive mentoring to aid in data analysis and grant writing.